Nitsinghtomar/Fitness_Tracker/README.md

 ## Data Science Project / Fitness Tracker

-## Create Python scripts to process, visualize, and model accelerometer and gyroscope data to create a machine learning model that can classify barbell exercises and count repetitions.
+## Created Python scripts to process, visualize, and model accelerometer and gyroscope data to create a machine learning model that can classify barbell exercises and count repetitions.